Curriculum Policy

 EDClass is committed to serving its school communities.
 EDClass embraces the belief that at the heart of modern ever-changing communities is the acceptance of key British values, which we have a responsibility to promote.
 In doing so, our learners will be able to grow as individuals and citizens within their communities and country in which they live.

-EDClass believes that this is something not only achieved through the curriculum but through our core values and ethos as well as our provision for students beyond formal lessons.
+EDClass believes that this is something not only achieved through the curriculum but through our core values and ethos as well as our provision for learners beyond formal lessons.
 Our core values guide and drive the direction of our improvement but are also fundamental in supporting the development of British values within our setting.

 The government defines “British Values” in its “Prevent Strategy” as: